 Are you aging gracefully?
-We will discuss seven things to help senior citizens improve their health and fitness in this article.
-Staying fit and active is pretty essential for everyone, no matter the age.
+This article will discuss seven things to help senior citizens improve their health and fitness.
+Staying fit and active is essential for everyone, regardless of age.
 It improves life and quality of health as you age.
 Optimum fitness is critical for seniors as it helps slow down signs of aging, improve metabolism, and prevent the onset of many diseases.

-For seniors, exercise can add to your overall life expectancy and upgrade your life.
+Exercise can add to your overall life expectancy and upgrade your life for seniors.
 In addition, staying active while aging gracefully can improve your sense of independence as your age and reduce the onset of various age-related illnesses like diabetes, further reducing emergency visits to the health provider.